Passionate About Inspiring Others to Have a Better Relationship with Their Pets.

 CINDERS, aged one year, was dumped in a driveway in West Virginia near a friend's home.
 Being a dog person, my friend called me, and we now have a new girl in our house.
 (It's been interesting.)

-As we had just lost our Sprout, we said, “Sure, we’ll take him."
+As we had just lost our Sprout, we decided, “Sure, we’ll take him."
 Little did we know what we were getting into, but we do love him.
 He is now going on three years of age and already has seven videos to his name for you to enjoy.
 He’s a mischief maker, but his antics are such fun (most of the time).
-Check out his videos here.
+You can check out his videos here.